 As a trainee on The Merton SD programme, you will a be part of the STEP Teaching School Alliance.
 At least one of your placements will therefore be in a STEP partnership school in the Syston and Thurmaston area of Leicestershire.
 Placements are carefully matched to trainee’s development needs and SCITT management also take into account issues such as childcare and public transport links, where relevant for individual trainees.

-The autumn placement sees trainees experience both foundation stage and key stage 1 within the same school within an 8 week block.
-In spring and summer terms, you’ll have a further placement in each of EYFS and KS1.
+The autumn placement sees trainees experience foundation stage and within an 8 week block.
+In spring, you’ll have a further placement in a different school in KS1.
+Your final placement in summer will be in either EYFS or KS1 in a third school.
 Placements always begin with a week-long introduction visit to get to know the children and school.